dwave-examples/tour-planning/README.md

 This example enables you to set hard or soft constraints on the tour's cost, its duration, and the steepest leg one can walk or cycle.
-The CQM has hard constraints that ensure a single mode of locomotion is selected for each leg and prevent driving on legs with toll booths.
+The CQM has hard constraints that ensure a single mode of locomotion is selected for each leg and, optionally, prevent driving on legs with toll booths.

 ## Installation